-D-2a Arcata Plaza Design.
-The basic historic pattern of Plaza design shall be retained, including the symmetrical pathways arrangement, open lawn expanses, and as a community focal point .
+D-2a Arcata Plaza design.
+The basic historic pattern of Plaza design shall be retained, including the symmetrical pathways arrangement, open lawn expanses, and as a community focal point.
+The Plaza and adjacent streets may be closed to vehicular traffic for special events.